How to Achieve “Glass Skin” Using the Instant Resurfacing Mask

 Use once a week, ideally at nighttime to protect your newly rejuvenated skin from sun damage.
 Scoop out (you can use a tool if you prefer, but clean hands are sufficient) and smooth an even layer on the skin.
 Set a timer and rinse off with cool water after 2-3 minutes.
 Pat dry, then follow up with a hydrating serum, moisturizer, or facial oil.

 What's the longest I can leave Doctor's Visit on?

 Rinse off after a max of 3 minutes.
 Any longer and you can irritate your moisture barrier, causing inflammation, sensitization, and redness.

 Can I use this with other exfoliants and retinol?

 Overexfoliating or doubling up on active ingredients (like acids and retinol) can be too much for the skin.
 We recommend giving your skin a break from other exfoliators, acids, and retinol for 24 hours before and after using Doctor's Visit.
-If you’re layering serums afterward, stick to gentle hydrators like the hyaluronic acid in Hydration Station.
+If you’re layering serums afterward, stick to gentle hydrators like the hyaluronic acid.

 What products do you recommend using alongside Doctor’s Visit?

 Definitely Guards Up Daily Mineral Sunscreen, which protects the skin against future damage and preserves that glowing, even texture.
 If you’re targeting dark spots, we suggest using Out of Sight’s precision applicator to brighten specific areas of discoloration on days you aren’t using the mask.
-Our Stroke of Brilliance and Auto-Save serums both have benefits for dull, aging skin, too.
+Our Stroke of Brilliance serum has benefits for dull, aging skin, too.
 Restore hydration and amplify that glass skin look with Dew Point, whose aloe leaf juice and hyaluronic acid give skin a bouncy, dewy appearance.

 Read our guide to using the Smooth Landing Advanced Retinoid Eye Balm next.